Life Insurance Tools

 LIFE & LONG-TERM CARE INSURANCE AND YOUR RETIREMENT PLAN.

 The first step to a Life Insurance Audit is a review of the purpose, insurable need, amount, and type of policy in place.
-Discussion with one of our Certified Financial Planners® will help uncover this information, along with the objectives of a client’s insurance portfolio.
+Discussion with one of our Certified Financial Planner® professionals will help uncover this information, along with the objectives of a client’s insurance portfolio.

 Next is a review of the numbers behind the insurance policy and the most recent annual report.
-These documents will help us understand what assumptions went into issuing the policy and what risks are assumed by the insured.
+These documents will help our advisors understand what assumptions went into issuing the policy and what risks are assumed by the insured.

 The next step is to request an “in-force ledger” from the issuing company.
 This shows actual performance of the policy (i.e. given actual interest rates, dividends, or market returns) rather than relying on illustrated hypothetical returns assumed at the time the policy was issued.

 Reviewing this information with clients helps everyone to understand the objectives behind the coverage and type of policy in place.
-The last step is to research alternative solutions if needed, presenting clients with solutions to reduce cost, increase coverage at the same cost, extract cash value from policies for personal use, etc.
+The last step is to research alternative solutions if needed, presenting clients with solutions to potentially reduce cost, possibly increasing coverage at the same cost, extract cash value from policies for personal use, etc.